psahithi0906/SURYAVAYU-AI/README.md

-# VASUDHA AI
+# SURYAVAYU AI

-VASUDHA AI is a hackathon-ready renewable energy forecasting console for Karnataka's grid operators.
+SURYAVAYU AI is a hackathon-ready renewable energy forecasting console for Karnataka's grid operators.
 It combines Open-Meteo weather data, physics-aware solar/wind generation models, probabilistic P10/P50/P90 bands, SHAP-style feature drivers, and a polished React dashboard for KREDL/KSPDCL-style operations.

 ## What is implemented